WARNING: Typed on a phone and will probably have really odd typos and autocorrect making stuff into French

 6. Be accepting of differences

 Politics, religion, and whether or not Jailbreak is a good game—they all have one thing in common: They are all sure to spark a rather heated debate.
 But really, our opinions are our opinions.
-If someone disagrees—and specially about these subjects—it’s really best to avoiding what’s about to come next, and if it happens, try to find something the other person says that you agree with and to focus on that.
-Chances are, they’ll probably love you a lot more than if you insult their favourite candidate’s hair.
+If someone disagrees—and especially about these subjects—it’s really best to avoid what’s about to come next, and if it happens, try to find something the other person says that you agree with and focus on that.
+Chances are, they’ll probably love you a lot more than if you don’t insult their favourite candidate’s hair.
 If I hate Trump, it doesn’t mean you have to!
 Now go spread the loooooooooove. uwu

 7. Critique work, not persons

 Imagine this: You are hired to code a collapsing roof, but you accidentally make the gravity reverse and the Robloxians collapse on the roof instead.
 You tell your boss you’re sorry and (s)he says, “I WISH THE ROOF COLLAPSED ON YOU INSTEAD!”
 I bet you just love the boss now.
-It probably would have been a lot nicer if (s)he helped you by telling you what is wrong with what happened and how you can improve it (as long as they add an emoji; emojis make everything better).
-I’m assuming you wouldn’t have realized that there is something wrong with what happened, anyways.
+It probably would have been a lot nicer if (s)he helped you by telling you what was wrong with what happened and how you can improve it (as long as they add an emoji—emojis make everything better).
+I’m assuming you wouldn’t have realized that there is something wrong with what happened, anyways. ;3

 8. Try to understand where others are coming from